Little Pine First Nation: Chief Little Pine School

 Chief Little Pine School is a K-12 school located in the village of Paynton, SK.
 Besides education, it offers additional services such as pre-kindergarten care, counseling services, and even Mathletics.
 According to its official website, its mission is to drive students to "embrace their culture and traditional values as they grow into young men and women."

 Treaty Six Education Council

 Little Pine is also involved with the Treaty Six Education Council, an organization that provides second-level education services to its partner Nations.
 The organization has a centrally located office in North Battleford, Saskatchewan, which is the heart of the Treaty 6 territory.
 It serves eleven First Nations communities and over 3000 students at the moment.

-Their mission statement is: to provide second level support services to member Nations that enhances the education systems at the First Nation level.

-Their vision statement is: to create cultural pride through academic achievement and success which instills lifelong learning.

 The Chief of Each Nation that is a member of the council serves as the director for the organization and sets the governing rules for the TSEC.
 In addition, each member nation appoints a Trustee, through Band Council Resolution, to represent their community on the board.
 For Little Pine, that Trustee is Adele Bear.